Abstract

 Findings

-As we can see, because of the tendency of y (t) to y 00 at t , the growth rates of fixed assets over time practically coincide with the growth rates of the number of employed.
+As we can see, because of the tendency of y (t) to at , the growth rates of fixed assets over time practically coincide with the growth rates of the number of employed.
 Thanks to (3) and (4), consumption C and investment I also increase at sufficiently high values of t, and their growth rates practically coincide with the growth rate of the employed.
 This situation is called balanced growth

 Conclusion